krakjoe/mimus/README.md

 		public function rule(string $method) : Rule;

 		/*
-		* Shall return an object of the mocked type
-		*/
-		public function getMock() : object;

-		/*
-		* Shall return an object of the mocked type, having invoked it's constructor
-		* @param args to pass to constructor
-		*/
-		public function getMockConstructed(...$args) : object;

-		/*
 		* Shall clear all the rules for the given method
 		* @param string the name of a method, or null
 		* Note: if method is null, rules for all methods are reset */ public function reset(string $method = null);

+		/*
+		* Shall return an object of the mocked type
+		* Note: if not arguments are passed, no constructor is invoked */ public function getInstance(...$args) : object;
 	}

 	class Rule {